-‘Butt Juice’, A Baltimore Gang Member, Sentenced To Prison For Racketeering
+‘Butt Juice,’ A Baltimore Gang Member, Sentenced To Prison For Racketeering

-A Baltimore gangster with a rather unusual street name will be spending even more time in prison, possibly for the rest of his life, WBFF-TV (Baltimore) is reporting.
+A Baltimore gang member with a rather unusual street name will be spending even more time in prison, possibly for the rest of his life, WBFF-TV is reporting.

 “Butt Juice,” or more accurately, Lamont Jones, was convicted Tuesday of conspiracy to take part in racketeering and conspiracy to distribute and possess with intent to distribute narcotics.